miguelmota/ethereum-development-with-go-book/en/smart-contract-compile/README.md

+---
+description: Tutorial on how to compile a smart contract and read the ABI with Go.
+---

 # Smart Contract Compilation & ABI

 In order to interact with a smart contract, we first must generate the ABI (application binary interface) of the contract and compile the ABI to a format that we can import into our Go application.